-Once the program is running, we'll create a new project to store all of our settings.
-To do this, select "Project->New Project..." from the menus.
+Once the ASN1C program has been activated, a new project can be created to store all of the settings.
+To do this, select Project > New Project from the menu.
+The ASN1C Settings window is displayed.

-utput F unct on Generation Constraints and Debuggi ng C ode Modific ations

-Application Lang uage Type

-None ○ c ⊖ c ± + ⊖ c # O l ava O Python ◯ G o

-ASN.
-1 Standard

-X.680-X.683 - current in force e ASN.
-1 standards 0 X.208- previous no w withdrawn standard

-Additional Trans ations

-Generate H T ML files for input ASN.1 Gener rate equivalent X M L schema Pretty-print ASN.
-1

-Encoding Rules

-BER DER DER PER APER UPER J SON XER X COER

-Output Director (Browse i.

-Project Director Browse i.

-bronbe 1

-Input Options Allow ambiguous ta

-x syntax crieck Allow ambiguous ta 1 95
+ASN1C Se ttings ? utput Eunction Generation Constraints and Debuggin ng C ode Modifica tions Application Language Type None 0 c ○ c ± + ⊖ c # 🔿 ] ava O Python ○ G o ASN.
+1 Star () X .680- ndard -X.683 - current in forc ce ASN.
+1 standards 0 2 (.
+208- previous now withdrawn standard Translations ate H TML files for input t ASN.
+1 Gener ate equivalent X M L s chema Pretty-print ASN.
+1 Encoding R PER APER UPER JSON XER XML R O ER COER 2 Output Dir Browse Project Dir Input Optic Browse 1 Perfor m a lax syntax check Now ambiguous tags

-In the first tab, "Output", under "Application Language Type", select "C".
-Below that, under "Encoding Rules", select "BER".
-Finally, choose an output directory for the generated files.
-Once the settings are correct, click "Save".
-These settings can be changed at any time by selecting "Project->Project Settings..." from the menus.
+The Output tab is displayed by default.
+In the Application Language Type section, select C. In the Encoding Rules section, select BER.
+Finally, in the Output Directory text box, enter or browse to the location where the generated files should be saved.
+When finished defining the project settings, click OK.
+These settings can be changed at any time by selecting Project > Project Settings from the menu.

-Next, we'll create a new schema file for our project.
-Click the "New" button in the toolbar or select "File->New Schema File" from the menus.
-A dialog box will be shown to provide a name for the new file.
-Once entered, the file will be added to the project window under "Schema/ASN.1 files" and its empty contents will be shown in the editor.
+Next, a new schema file is created for the project.
+Click New in the toolbar or navigate to File > New Schema File.
+A dialog box is displayed to define a name for the new file.
+Once entered, the file is added to the project window under the "Schema/ASN.1 files" heading and its empty contents are shown in the editor.

-File Edit Project Tools H elp
+Eile Edit Project Iools Help

-🗋 🗁 × 🔲 🗸 🗖 🗟 🖕 🍦

-npile Previous Error Next Error
+New Open Remove Save file Validate Compile Previous Error Next Error

-Project 🗗 test.asn 🔀 ASN.1 Tree ×
+Project B test.asr ASN.1Tree & X

-Untitled 1 MyModule DEFINITIONS ::= BEGIN -

-Schema/ASN.1 files 2
+Unitited 1 MyModule DEFINITIONS := BEGIN 4 Schema/ASN.1 files 2 test.asn 3 END

 test.asn 3 END

 Include Directories Configuration files

 Generated Items

-]

 Text Browser

-Error Log 8 ×
+Error Log ₽×

 Clear Save Log

 File Line Column Message

-Now we need to write our schema between the "DEFINITIONS ::= BEGIN" and "END" statements in the file.
-Enter something like:
+The schema is then written between the "DEFINITIONS ::= BEGIN" and "END" statements in the file.
+For this example, the following can be entered: